stm32-rs/stm32-rs/README.md

 we can't make any guarantee of correctness.
 Please report any bugs you find!**

 You can see current coverage status for each chip [here](https://stm32.agg.io/rs).
+Coverage means that individual fields are documented with possible values, but even devices with low coverage should have every register and field available in the API.
 That page also allows you to drill down into each field on each register on each peripheral.

 ## Using Device Crates In Your Own Project